Thunder Swamp Trail: Main loop

 From the trailhead on PA Route 402, the hiker can complete the main loop clockwise by heading initially to the west.
 The trail reaches the large Ben Hanna Swamp at 1.0 mile, and then at 2.4 miles walks alongside Bushkill Creek for a short distance.
 The trail then turns north; at 4.2 miles it crosses the paved Snow Hill Road near a parking lot and secondary trailhead.
+In this area, the trail passes a junction with a side trail that leads to Pennel Run Natural Area.
 The trail walks alongside a large unnamed swamp at 6.0 miles and trends to the northeast.
 The trail crosses PA Route 402 again at 9.5 miles, near the village of Ludleyville, then crosses an old stone dam over Saw Creek at 10.4 miles.
 The hiker reaches a junction with the northeast spur (see below) at 11.1 miles, at which point the main loop turns to the south.

 From 14.1 to 15.6 miles, the trail walks along the unpaved Red Rock Run Road then the unpaved Luke Road.
 After departing from Luke Road, the trail turns southwest and walks alongside Red Rock Run for a significant distance, passing a large slide waterfall at 16.8 miles.
 The trail crosses Saw Creek again at 17.0 miles, using a long footbridge built by volunteers in 1986.
 Now heading west, the trail reaches the trailhead on PA Route 402 again at 18.3 miles, ending the loop.